onecommons/vesper/doc/source/configvars.rst

    Example: ``import firepython.middleware; wsgi_middleware = firepython.middleware.FirePythonWSGI``

-.. confval:: RECORD_REQUESTS
+.. confval:: record_requests

   Any HTTP requests made are saved to a file.
 They can be played-back using the ``DEBUG_FILENAME`` option.

-.. confval:: DEBUG_FILENAME
+.. confval:: debug_filename

-   If specified, the given file containing a history of requests recorded by ``RECORD_REQUESTS`` is played back before starting the server.
+   If specified, the given file containing a history of requests recorded by ``record_requests`` is played back before starting the server.

 .. confval:: static_path